dotimothy/gratition/README.md

-# Gratition: The Mental Health Easing Web App
+# Gratition: The Easing Web App for Mental Health
 Project Repo for Cisco Webex Hackathon 2020: Gratition